tom-seddon/b2/doc/Overview.md

 `Keyboard` > `Command Keys...` lets you select shortcut keys for many of the menu options and window buttons.

-By default, BBC keys take priority.
-If a key is both a shortcut key and a BBC key, its shortcut will be ignored.
+By default, BBC keys take priority, so if a key is both a shortcut key and a BBC key, its shortcut will be ignored.
 Tick `Keyboard` > `Prioritize command keys` to change this, so the emulator will process shortcut keys before processing BBC keys.

-(The results aren't always perfect.
-For example, suppose you assign Shift+F5 to a command, and then use that combination: when you press Shift, the emulated BBC will see the Shift press, even though the F5 will then be ignored when the emulator recognises the combination.)
+The results aren't always perfect.
+For example, suppose you assign Shift+F5 to a command, and then use that combination: when you press Shift, the emulated BBC will see the Shift press, even though the F5 will then be ignored when the emulator recognises the combination.

+(There's one exception to this rule: `Capture mouse`.
+If it has a shortcut, that shortcut takes priority over any BBC input.)

 ## Customize keyboard layout